kaiyikang/mini-winter/README.md

 A new requirement has emerged: if we need to replace a bean or add new logic to an already instantiated bean, we must use a `BeanPostProcessor`.
 This happens around steps 2 and 3.

 After step 2, a `BeanProxy` can be created and returned to the factory, replacing the original bean.
-For step 3, there are two important points to note:

-1. For example, if a `Controller` needs a bean to be injected, the `BeanProxy` should be injected, not the original bean.
+For step 3, assume BeanA depends on BeanB (i.e., BeanA is the main container, and BeanB is the dependency), or in other words, BeanB is injected into BeanA.
+In this case:

-2. If this bean itself needs other dependencies, should they be injected into the original bean or the `BeanProxy`?
-The answer is the **original bean**, because the original bean is the one that actually performs the operations.
+1. The BeanA receiving the injection needs to be the original one, because it is the one doing the actual work.

-In summary:

-- To any bean that depends on me, expose the proxy object.
-- For any dependency I have, inject it into the original object.
+2. The BeanB being injected must be the proxy, because when BeanA calls BeanB, the logic belonging to B should be triggered correctly.

 To solve the second problem, we can extend `BeanPostProcessor` with a new method.
 This method ensures that when injecting properties into a bean, the **original bean** is returned for the injection process.
 Furthermore, when using these properties, we should **always use getters** instead of accessing fields directly, because the injection occurs on the original bean.